sanjuthomas/marklogic-module-deployer/README.md

 # marklogic-module-deployer
-MarkLogic Module Deployer Maven Plugin
+MarkLogic Module Deployer Maven Plugin  - Let you deploy the MarkLogic server side modules from your maven project.